-Join a team
+Join a Youth Team

-Students at any of our participating schools can join the school team.
-Students whose school is not part of the program are welcome on other teams – just contact us and we’ll find the closest team to you.
+Students at any of our participating schools can sign up and join the school team.
+If your school is not on the list and you’d like to row, contact us and we’ll find the closest team to you.
 To learn more or find a team to join, contact Nick Patch, Champlain Longboats Director at 802-475-2022 ext.
 113 or NickP@lcmm.org.